campaign design \\ color palette \\ typography treatment

 Typography was going to be the most important part of the design, specifically for the words, “Blessed Ramadan.”
 I eliminated the idea of using any Devanagari scripts because this was an American sign, primarily designed to support the Ramadan season, to sit on the lawns of non-Muslim homes and mimicking Muslim fonts would be confusing.
 I knew that a sans serif might feel too modern and a serif might feel too academic or scholarly.
 I experimented with a handful of slab serifs, both old and new.
 The final verdict was a typeface called Museo, a semi-serif which felt progressive, celebratory, and sincere while at the same time, conveyed an emotional layer, is taken seriously and thought-provoking.

-I am thrilled to have been a part of this project because it has opened my eyes to Ramadan—what it is, when it takes place, and why the tradition takes place and moving forward, what steps I can take to dilute the displaced hatred for Muslims.
+I am thrilled to have been a part of this project because it has opened my eyes to Ramadan — what it is, when it takes place, and why the tradition takes place.
+Most importantly, what steps I can take to dilute the displaced hatred for Muslims.

 Make a donation to get a Blessed Ramadan sign by clicking here.